vijaylaxmi1308/ProductsBrowse/README.md

 GET /products

-Returns the first 20 products sorted by newest first.
+After Executing it Returns the first 20 products sorted by newest first.

 ### Filter by Category